SEO is Darwinian in nature.

 Many of us are familiar with “Panda” and “Penguin,” but Google algorithm updates take place hundreds of times each year, making it seem a bit overwhelming to keep up with, let alone understand where your focus should lie.

-Lucky for you, we’ve rolled up our sleeves to research and compile some of the most important Internet and SEO-related stats of 2017.
-By understanding these stats and developing strategies to leverage them, you can absolutely crush it in 2018 and beyond.
+Lucky for you, we’ve rolled up our sleeves to research and compile some of the most important Internet and SEO-related stats of 2018.
+By understanding these stats and developing strategies to leverage them, you can crush your search engine optimisation campaigns and drive more customers to your website.

 Some say SEO is dead, but the truth paints a very different picture.
 Here’s a peek behind the curtain with 10 mind-blowing stats concerning the state of SEO in 2018 and what they mean for you: